 League of Legends European Championship (LEC)

-This year, LEC will feature three splits rather than two, Spring, Winter, and Summer.
-Ten teams will participate in these splits, and the top eight teams will qualify for the Group Stage in each split.
-The top four teams of the Group Stages will qualify for playoffs in which the winner of the split will be decided.
-The competition will be a single round-robin, and the matches will be BO1.
+Ten teams participate in these splits, and the top eight teams qualify for the Group Stage in each split.
+The top four teams of the Group Stages qualify for playoffs in which the winner of the split will be decided.
+The competition will be a single round-robin, and the matches are BO1.

 League of Legends Championship Series (LCS)

 Unlike playoffs, eight teams will be able to qualify for this stage.
-The top two teams start in round 2 of the upper bracket, and the first seed selects to play against either the potential winner of the competition between seed 3 vs seed 6 or seed 4 vs seed 5 before the Championship starts.
 The tournament features a double elimination bracket, and all the matches are BO5.

-The LCS 2023 Spring Season will start on January 26 and end on March 17, but the other dates are still unknown.
+The LCS 2024 Spring Season starts on January 20th with other dates unknown.

 The esports scene is creating a continuous cycle of competition, and the number of esports tournaments is constantly increasing every year.
 Fans and esports enthusiasts only have one thing to do: choose their favorite competition.